Royal Australian and New Zealand College of Obstetricians and Gynaecologists

 The Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) is a not-for-profit organisation dedicated to the establishment of high standards of practice in obstetrics and gynaecology and women’s health.
 The College has a strong focus on women's health advocacy and trains and accredits doctors throughout Australia and New Zealand in the specialties of obstetrics and gynaecology.
 Its head office is in Melbourne, Australia.

 It was founded in 1998, with the amalgamation of the Australian and New Zealand organisations.

+History

+New Zealand

+In 1926 Dr Doris Gordon proposed setting up the New Zealand Obstetrical Society.
+This was achieved in 1927 with Gordon as its secretary.
+The aim of the Society was to improve maternity care in New Zealand and to advocate for better training in obstetrics by establishing a Chair of Obstetrics at the University of Otago and later a Postgraduate Chair in Obstetrics in Auckland.
+The Obstetrical Society became the New Zealand Obstetrical and Gynaecological Society (NZOGS) in 1935.
+In 1982 a Royal New Zealand College of Obstetrics and Gynaecology was formed which then amalgamated with the Australian organisation in 1998 to create RANZCOG.

+Membership

-As of 2018, the College had 2,211 Fellows in Australia and New Zealand; 277 subspecialists, and 2,549 Diplomates.
+As of 2018, the College had 2,211 Fellows in Australia and New Zealand; 277 subspecialists, and 2,549 Associate Members (including previous Diplomates).

 There are six categories of membership: